KishanRupareliya/Predictive-Maintenance--System/README.md

 2. Ensure data is being collected and stored properly.
 3. Train the machine learning model using historical sensor data.
 4. Deploy the model to predict failures in real-time.
-5. Monitor system insights and alerts for proactive maintenance.
+5. Monitor system insights and alerts for proactive maintenance..